marijnh/Eloquent-JavaScript/09_regexp.md

 ## Code units and characters

-Another design mistake that's been standardized, in JavaScript regular expressions, is that by default, operator like `.` or `?` work on code units, as discussed in [Chapter ?](higher_order#code_units), not actual characters.
+Another design mistake that's been standardized in JavaScript regular expressions is that by default, operators like `.` or `?` work on code units, as discussed in [Chapter ?](higher_order#code_units), not actual characters.
 This means characters that are composed of two code units behave strangely.

 ```
 console.log(/🍎{3}/.test("🍎🍎🍎"));